DarshanaUOP/gallery-node/README.md

 - **Group by — All / Years / Months** — chips in the filter bar, available in **All Photos** and **Hidden** (not in albums or Map). *Years* shows one stack card per year; clicking a year drills into that year's *Months*, in the same stack-card style.
 A *Months* chip is also available directly, showing month stacks across every year.
 Each stack card shows the year/month label, the photo count, and up to 4 recent thumbnails fanned like a deck — server-computed via `/api/media/groups`, so only those preview thumbnails are fetched, never the full bucket.
 Clicking a month card opens its photos in the normal lazily-loaded flat grid, scoped to that month; a breadcrumb (`‹ Years / 2024 / March 2024`) navigates back up.
 Items with no detectable date aren't shown in Years/Months (they're still visible under All)
 - **Filter dropdowns** — Format, Camera, Location; populated from the full database on load via dedicated indexed API endpoints, not from the currently loaded page
 - **Date range filter** — From/To date pickers in the filter bar restrict results to media dated within the selected (inclusive) range; ✕ clears it
+- **Active-state highlighting** — any filter dropdown or the date range gets a persistent accent border/glow the moment it holds a non-default value, and keeps it — regardless of what else you click on the page — until it's set back to its default ("All Formats"/"All Cameras"/"All Locations", or the date range is cleared).
+Makes it obvious at a glance which filters are currently narrowing the results
 - **Search** — full-text across filename, camera make/model, and date
 - All filters are applied server-side; each filter change re-fetches from the server at offset 0